panlm/partner-lab-taiwan/calm_mssql/calm_mssql.rst

 Privileges:
 ============

-.. note:: The instructions in this section are applicable to the karan server and are required for SQL Server deployments.
+.. note:: The instructions in this section are applicable to the karan server and required for SQL Server deployments.

 To assign the correct privileges, please follow the steps below: